shizuforreal/placsp-pharmaa-pipeline/README.md

 ## What I Learned During Extraction

 The clearest confirmed matches I found for both Abiraterone and Axitinib were small purchases made by Universidad Jaume I, e.g. "Abiraterone, axitinib, geftinib..." and "Abiraterone, axitinib, gefitinib CRS...".
-These read as laboratory reference standards or research reagents rather than hospital pharmaceutical procurement contracts — a good reminder that keyword matching on a molecule name doesn't tell you anything about *why* that name appears.
+These read as laboratory reference standards or research reagents rather than hospital pharmaceutical procurement contracts, a good reminder that keyword matching on a molecule name doesn't tell you anything about *why* that name appears.
 A reagent catalogue and a hospital supply contract can use identical wording.

 I also noticed, just from manually reading detail pages, that some target-molecule mentions live in tender attachments rather than the summary page itself.
 Since PDF parsing was explicitly out of scope for this exercise, the pipeline only ever confirms matches found in the HTML of the tender detail page, and is upfront about that boundary via the `moleculeDetected` flag rather than guessing.